 The Texas Occupations Code - Section 1702 (commonly called the Private Security Act) is the governing code regulating the private investigation profession along with the Private Security Administrative Rules – Chapter 35.
 They set out the regulations governing private investigators.
 Like many professions that deal with vast and ever-changing technology, privacy issues and an underlying current of covert operations, the laws and regulations continually change.
 Hiring a licensed PI that is active in their state and national associations adds additional assurances in your hiring process.

-Licensing of PIs has been left up to each state, with the exception of Alabama, Alaska, Colorado, Idaho, Mississippi and South Dakota, which do not currently have licensing requirements.
-In Texas, Section 1702.104(a) spells out an investigation company as:
+Licensing of PIs has been left up to each state, with the exception of Alabama, Alaska, Colorado, Idaho, Mississippi, and South Dakota, which do not currently have licensing requirements.
+In Texas, Section 1702.104(a) spells out an investigation company as follows:

 Many of these “investigators” either do not know or choose to ignore the licensing requirements.
 For an attorney, this can have a detrimental effect on a case and any potential evidence collected.
 Rookie investigators are taught that information obtained from the Internet is an unconfirmed source and must be corroborated.
 While searching the Internet is an accepted method for obtaining various services, it is still caveat emptor when hiring a PI.